mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2016-05-16-switching-tools.md

 excerpt: "Switching tools in Paper by FiftyThree may seem obvious to you pros out there, but you'd be surprised how often I'm asked how to do it.
 Here's the answer."
 tags: [Paper by 53, iPad, tutorial]
 image:
+  feature: paper-53-full-tools.jpg
   teaser: paper-53-switch-tools-teaser.jpg
 comments: true
-modified: 2016-05-16
+modified: 2016-05-17T08:10:05-04:00
 ---

 New to Paper by FiftyThree and just can't seem to figure out how to switch tools?
 I have the short answer for you right here.

-It may be subtle, but the white dots beneath the row of tools is a big clue for solving this mystery.
+They may be subtle, but the white dots beneath the row of tools are a big clue to help solve this mystery.
 Similar to the dots you find at the bottom of your iOS device's home screen, they indicate there are offscreen goodies to be had.

 {% include toc.html %}

 <figure>
   <img src="{{ site.url }}/images/paper-53-switch-tools-dots.jpg" alt="indicator dots beneath Paper tools">
-  <figcaption>Hmmm&hellip; I wonder what these white indicator dots mean?</figcaption>
+  <figcaption>There be more tools to the right, don't worry you get them for free.</figcaption>
 </figure>

 ## Tool Switching (iPad)